elsehow/orgsumtime/README.md

 # empty-module

-do `npm run watch` to run tests and watch for changes
+do `npm test` to run tests and watch for changes